department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 [Download VA Form 21-22a](https://www.vba.va.gov/pubs/forms/VBA-21-22A-ARE.pdf).

-You'll need to mail either of the above forms to your nearest VA regional office.
+If you're filling out one of the forms, you'll need to mail it to your nearest VA regional office.
 Please speak to the service organization or representative before you send your request. <br>
 [Find a VA regional office near you](/facilities/).

 </div>